MIT Innovation Diplomats (iDiplomats)

 Most of the program occurs during your MISTI internship, but there are two requirements prior to the start of your internship including assignments and orientation workshops.
 Lastly, there is an optional final presentation in early fall/spring at the end of your internship.

 MIT Innovation Diplomats Training

-Students are required to attend two training sessions (September 30 and October 2) hosted by Phil Budden.
+Students are required to attend two training sessions (April dates TBA) hosted by Phil Budden.
 The objective is to equip students with Innovation Ecosystem frameworks and concepts. iDiplomats may also be required to attend a ‘country-specific’ workshop, organized by MISTI, to cover topics such as: cross-cultural communication, current events, technology and innovation in the iDiplomats host country, navigating the workplace, health and safety.

 MIT Innovation Diplomats Reports

-There are no formal assignments during the MISTI internship for iDipl;omats, though there will be check in meetings every other week to connect you with other iDiplomats and discuss your experience to date.
+There are no formal assignments during the MISTI internship for iDiplomats, though there will be check in meetings every other week and opportunities to connect with other iDiplomats and discuss your experiences to date.
 At the conclusion of the MISTI internship (and iDiplomats) students will need to complete a written report (see examples at the end).
 There is also one optional assignment that the student can choose to do in order to further their understanding of key programs that aim to improve Innovation Capacity (iCap) and Entrepreneurial Capacity (eCap) in a region’s innovation ecosystem.

 Outcomes of iDiplomats